 Water is trackable for free but is oddly limited.
 You can't set a goal higher than 170 fl oz or 1.328 gallons.
 For those of us wanting to drink more than that, you can't actually track it.
 Also, reminders for water aren't configurable beyond enabling them (or not).
 There is no way currently to set reminders throughout the day to help you reach your goal.

-For those looking to save some money, Yazio is the second cheapest option for premium plans (exempting FatSecret which doesn't have one).
-And while its design choices are friendly and welcoming, its inability to separate itself from its competitors with similar premium choices ultimately lands it in fourth place.
+While its design choices are friendly and welcoming, Yazio's inability to separate itself from its competitors with similar premium choices ultimately lands it in its current position.
 While it is a good choice, there are better options.

 Tracking your daily food intake is the first step to a healthy diet.
 By logging what you consume each day, you get a detailed picture of your diet and highlight changes you can make.
 When using any of the apps on our list, you can not only track your food, but so much more.

 When it comes to the best balance of features and cost, Lose It! is our top pick.
 Not only does it offer the same abundance of features as MyFitnessPal, but its premium version is $20 cheaper.
 Its meal and exercise plans help separate it from the more popular choice and will help you along your journey.
-However, for those looking to gain weight, MyFitnessPal is a better option due to Lose It's inability to automate calorie requirements for those looking to gain weight.
+However, for those looking to gain weight, MyFitnessPal is a better option due to Lose It's inability to automate calorie requirements.

 What do you think about our list?
 Are you currently using a food tracking app?
 How has your fitness journey been?
 Let us know in the comment section below.